hei411/Steffi/README.md

 ### My file  cannot be compiled by Rust/CrabLang originally, but it is accepted as input by Steffi.
 How is that possible?

 Steffi accepts all codes as input, even those that cannot be compiled by Rust/CrabLang to begin with.
-Steffi does so by analyzing all the errors of the original file extensively, and transpile it into a file that contains the **exact same errors**, only in a different language.
+Steffi does so by analyzing all the errors of the original file extensively, and transpiles it into a file that contains the **exact same errors**, only in a different language.